makerdao/dss-allocator/README.md

 - Core Allocation System (*green above*):
     - Smart contracts that can be considered a part of the Maker Core Protocol, and are immutable and present in all Allocators.
-    - Their main role is to mint NST (New Stable Token) and hold it (possibly with other tokens) in the AllocationBuffer.
+    - Their main role is to mint NST (New Stable Token) and hold it (possibly with other tokens) in the AllocatorBuffer.
 - Deployment Funnels (*blue above*):
     - Contracts that pull funds from the AllocatorBuffer.
     - The funds can be swapped and/or deployed into AMM pools or specific conduits.